orbitmines/ray/Ether/README.md

 - `/%` *Represents any version history kept which is not Character/World-specific*

+- `/projects` *Internal project files not yet assigned a package directory*

 - `/entrypoint(.*)?.ray.txt` *Different character entrypoints, the default `/entrypoint.ray.txt` is for this character.*